Nimbakanizi

 Watercolour comic panel detailing the white-horse teaching from Ojibwe culture

-Over the past 12 weeks, I completed the virtual mentorship program IndigiTech, delivered by the Indigenous Friendship Association.
+Over 12 weeks, I completed the virtual mentorship program IndigiTech through the Indigenous Friendship Association.
 During which time, I honed several Business, UX Design, Digital Art, and Social Media Marketing skills.

-In addition to making this website from SCRATCH (background images and all), I created logos and business cards for myself and other start-ups.
-I also created a mock-up for a community-led, missing Indigenous persons database for my final UX project
+In addition to making this website from SCRATCH (background graphics and all), my final project for UX design was to create a mock-up for my community-led, missing Indigenous persons database idea.
+This included a case study presentation to the class.

 Business card for the afformentioned Chminissing Hydroponics